 Registered in England as the National Museum of Labour History, number: 2041438

-One of the national museums in Manchester city centre
+One of only two national museums in Manchester city centre

 The first public building in Britain to be built with an extraordinary Corten metal shell